Associated Problems

 Treatment

-Immediate treatment includes the administration of a prostaglandin infusion.
-Prostaglandin is a medication that is administered intravenously (IV) and keeps the ductus arteriosus open.
-This allows blood flow to the lower body until surgery is done to re-establish continuity of the aortic arch.
+Immediate treatment includes a prostaglandin infusion.
+Prostaglandin is a medicine that is given intravenously (IV).
+It keeps the ductus arteriosus open.
+This allows blood flow to the lower body until surgery is done to fix the interruption in the aortic arch.

-Goals of treatment are aimed at stabilizing and supporting the infant until surgical intervention.
-Such treatment may include:
+Goals of treatment are to stabilize and support the infant until surgery happens.
+Treatment may include:

 - Intubation (endotracheal or “breathing tube” placed in the airway)

-- Diuretic therapy (water pills) to help the infant urinate excess fluid
+- Diuretic therapy (water pills) to help the infant pee out the extra fluid

-- Administration of inotropic medications (to help improve the pumping action of the heart)
+- Giving inotropic medications (to help improve the pumping action of the heart)

-- Monitoring and correction of abnormal blood gases (carbon dioxide and oxygen levels in the blood) and electrolytes (potassium and calcium levels in the blood)
+- Monitoring and correcting abnormal blood gases (carbon dioxide and oxygen levels in the blood) and electrolytes (potassium and calcium levels in the blood)

 The goal of surgery is to reconnect the aortic arch to create a continuous "tube" and close the ventricular septal defect.
-Surgery is typically performed urgently but after the infant is stabilized (usually in the first few days of life).
+Surgery is usually done quickly after the infant is stabilized (usually in the first few days of life).

-Complications after interrupted aortic arch repair may include residual obstruction or stenosis (narrowing) at the aortic repair site.
+Complications after interrupted aortic arch repair may include continued stenosis (narrowing) at the aortic repair site.

-The aortic valve or the area below the valve are often small and may not grow, which can result in stenosis (narrowing) months or years following surgery.
+The aortic valve or the area below the valve are often small and may not grow.
+This can result in stenosis (narrowing) months or years after surgery.
+Sometimes these complications require another intervention, either surgery later in life or a cardiac catheterization procedure to open up areas of recurrent narrowing.

 Surgery

 Survival is not possible without surgery.
-By comparison, survival after complete repair of the aortic arch and ventricular septal defect in the newborn period is 90 percent or greater in most pediatric heart centers.
+Survival after complete repair of the aortic arch and ventricular septal defect in the newborn period is 90%.

 Adult and Adolescent Management